DmitriyLogunov/activitymap/README.md

 ## Prerequisites

-- Have Node and NPM installed on the system (no specific version, just the latest versions are ok)
+- Node and NPM installed (latest, no specific version requirement)

+## Configuration and library dependencies

+- Copy .env.example to .env and fill in a Strava API key (this will be changed in production deploy, secret keys should not be in .env)
 - Run `npm install`

-## Configuration

-Copy .env.example to .env and fill in a Strava API key (this will be changed in production deploy, secret keys should not be in .env)

-Modify the rest of the attributes if needed

-## Available Scripts
+## Available Build Scripts

-In the project directory, you can run:
+The standard set of the build scripts for create-react-app.
+In the project directory, run:

 ### `npm start`

-Runs the app in the development mode.<br />
+Starts the application in development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+The page will refresh on code edits and lint warnings will be displayed in the console.

 ### `npm run-script test`